 Applicants must document experience and education in music and sound.
 International applicants, including ERASMUS students, are welcomed and encouraged to apply.
 The program is taught in English and has hosted students from Europe, Africa, Asia, North and South America, and Scandinavia.
 The program is limited to ten qualified students per year.

 The 60 ECTS program develops the musical and technical skills required by the music recording professional.
 It also includes a review of relevant music and engineering topics, music recording and production techniques, studio and musical acoustics, critical listening and interpretation, and practical work.

-To advance a student’s competency in the production and recording of music performance.
+To advance a student’s competence in the production and recording of music performances.

 The program consists of four main subjects: